 Alan E. Shluzas, MS

 Co-Founder, CDO/IP Strategy

-Alan Shluzas, MS is Chief Design Officer and IP Strategist at Bio1 Systems.
-Mr. Shluzas has 20 years of experience in the medical device field.
+Alan Shluzas, MS is the Chief Operating Officer at Bio1 Systems, Inc. Mr. Shluzas has 20 years of experience in the medical device field.
 He concurrently serves as Director of Research and Development for the medical device incubator, Reprise Technologies.
 His work focuses on early stage disruptive technologies in structural heart disease, drug delivery, general surgical, and orthopedic product spaces.
 Prior to Reprise, Mr. Shluzas was Director of R&D at Endius Inc., a medical device start-up that was acquired by Zimmer Spine in 2007.
 In that role, he invented and developed minimally invasive spinal fusion implants that transformed the standard of care in spine surgery.
 Prior to joining Endius, Mr. Shluzas held engineering positions at Acufex Microsurgical, which was acquired by Smith & Nephew in 1995.
 He was a key contributor to Smith & Nephew’s line of bio-resorbable fixation devices.
 Mr. Shluzas holds a BS and MS in Mechanical Engineering from Northeastern University.
 He is an inventor on 40 issued and 66 pending US patents related to the fields of structural heart disease, drug delivery, endoscopy, and orthopedics.

 Thomas Strohmer, PhD